bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Hi, I was asked to join this call.
 I haven't joined a Bitcoin design call before, but it's good to get involved.
-As you can see with those threads [[1]](https://x.com/OwenKemeys/status/1741575353716326835?s=20) [[2]](https://x.com/OwenKemeys/status/1744181234417140076?s=20), I put a lot of thought recently into trying to visualize how this stuff works, because it's very difficult for people to wrap their heads around how these functions work and what you can go on to do with them.
+As you can see with those threads ([1](https://x.com/OwenKemeys/status/1741575353716326835), [2](https://x.com/OwenKemeys/status/1744181234417140076)), I put a lot of thought recently into trying to visualize how this stuff works, because it's very difficult for people to wrap their heads around how these functions work and what you can go on to do with them.
 It's not actually that alien or strange, it's just different to how we do things today.
 I started off with CTV because it's the most simple and sort of easy to rationalize about how it works and what you can do with it.
 Other forms of covenant are more flexible versions of that, that I think might be wise to put to one side for the purposes of designing stuff, for now.

 The way you can think of CTV is it's quite similar to PSBT, to having a pre-signed transaction where I could technically pay you by signing a transaction to spend my coins to your address and then just giving it to you, rather than broadcasting it to the blockchain.
 However, you still have to trust that I'm not going to spend those coins differently first before you get it, so you can't consider that PSBT a payment, right?
 Because I could spend them any other way before you broadcast it and they're not your coins anymore.
-So today we're using only the chain itself to log ownership changes, and what covenants allow us to do are ownership changes off-chain, as long as you can plan them in advance.\
+So today we're using only the chain itself to log ownership changes, and what covenants allow us to do are ownership changes off-chain, as long as you can plan them in advance.
 There's a couple of use cases in those threads I gave, if you haven't read them already, I highly recommend starting there.

 In the second thread, I got onto the actual use cases, and the more I've looked at this stuff, the more I've realized there's kind of two basic principles that covenants are useful for here, you end up with these kind of meta primitives.
 Technically speaking, it's what I said a minute ago about having a pre-signed transaction that I can't spend differently, so you can consider yourself paid as soon as you have it.
 The use cases tend to be vault type structures, which are kind of using the chain to trigger a time lock, because in Bitcoin's technical design at the moment, we don't have ways where a key expires in a multi-sig or something.